Quantum simulation of Burgers turbulence: Nonlinear transformation and direct evaluation of statistical quantities: Conclusion

 \section{Conclusion}

 We developed an FTQC algorithm to measure the statistical properties of Burgers turbulence.
-By applying the Cole–Hopf transformation, we are able to effectively linearize the non-linear equation in terms of a redefined field.
-From the solution as a quantum state, we can extract classical information about the multi-point functions of the original velocity field.
-Although there is a limitation in the information extraction step for turbulence with a high Reynolds number, our algorithm offers exponential advantages over classical methods in terms of the number of spatial grids $N_x$ (from ${\mathcal O}(N_x^2)$ to $\tilde{\mathcal O}(\mathrm{polylog} N_x)$).
-This work serves as a proof of concept for solving non-linear systems using quantum computing. \\
+By applying the Cole–Hopf transformation, we are able to effectively linearize the nonlinear equation in terms of a redefined field.
+From the solution as a quantum state, we can extract classical information about the multi-point functions of the original velocity field.\footnote{ Reference \cite{2026arXiv260110166G}, which shares similar spirit with us, has appeared during the revision process of this paper.} Although there is a limitation in the information extraction step for turbulence with a high Reynolds number, our algorithm offers exponential advantages over classical methods in terms of the number of spatial grids $N_x$ (from ${\mathcal O}(N_x^2)$ to $\tilde{\mathcal O}(\mathrm{polylog} N_x)$).
+This work serves as a proof of concept for solving nonlinear systems using quantum computing.

+We leave it as a future research to ask whether going beyond the approximation \eqref{eq:approx_1st} to address a moderate or large Reynolds number is possible or not.
+We emphasize that, in our algorithm and its possible extensions, the question is how to deal with nonlinearity in the information extraction step.

+A possible extension may be the inclusion of random forcing.
+Burgers turbulence is not chaotic, unlike the full Navier--Stokes turbulence, and random initial conditions and/or random forcing have often been introduced in the study of the Burgers turbulence \cite{2000nlin.....12033F}.
+It would be interesting to examine how a stochastic forcing term can be implemented in our approach.\footnote{ This would prompt us to consider the Fokker--Planck approach, since it implements a Gaussian stochastic forcing term in general nonlinear equations of motion \cite{2024arXiv240113500T,2025RSPSA.48150016T}.
+We thank Luca Magri for bringing it to our attention.}

+An even more ambitious future direction is to address a broader class of nonlinearities.
+Our method of applying a nonlinear transformation of variables may complement the variety of proposed linearization methods in the literature. \\